 With walls properly prepped, you are ready to dive into priming and painting.

-I have to confess, I am a recent convert to taking the extra time to prime.
-So far I always had pretty good success using good quality paint that contained primer.
-That is, until I tried to turn blue walls into white walls.
+I have to confess, I am a recent convert to priming my walls.
+So far I have always had pretty good success using good quality paint that contained primer.
+That is until I tried to turn blue walls into white ones.
 My normal two coats and I’m done didn’t even get me close to the desired outcome!
-Such.
-A. Bummer.

 Before we go on, a quick reminder: I am not a professional.
 The process I am describing in this series is one that I have learned through many years of painting interiors in my own home.
 Always use safety equipment and know your tools and materials before embarking on any home improvement project such as painting.

 This post contains affiliate links for your convenience.
 You can read my full affiliate link policy here.

 To make this entire process a little easier for you, I created a paint supply master list you can grab as a handy printable from the FREE Resource Library.
 Just sign up here and the password is on its way to your inbox.

 Let’s take a closer look at why you should definitely consider priming.

 While primer may look like plain old flat paint, it is anything but.
 Primer is specially formulated to provide a protective coat for the surface to be painted.
 It also allows the paint to adhere better, blocks stains, makes the finished product more durable, and renders colors more accurately.

 And as if that weren’t good enough already, it is cheaper than paint.
 Have I talked you into using it?
 I thought so.